sir-larsen/PROG2006-project/README.md

 ## Authors: Alexander Eckhoff Larsen & Sander Fuhr

 ### Gameplay and mechanics
 The game is a 4 in a row/connect 4 type game where the aim is to connect four markers either vertically, horizontally or diagonally.
-The two players takes turns at placing their markers on the board
+The two players take turns at placing their markers on the board

 ### Implementation
 The game is implemented in Haskell, using a rust program as an interface between the two programs through ZMQ.
 The Haskell implementation is inspired and based upon Maysam Torabi's opensource project: https://github.com/maysam/connect-four-haskell

 ## Building / Running
 This game consists of a Rust and Haskell program which both needs to be running.
-First start the Rust program by cd-ing to the root of rust-module and then do as described below
+First start the Rust program by cd-ing to the root of the rust-module and then do as described below

 ```shell
 cargo run
 ```

-Then cd to the root of the Haskell module and do stack run from there
+Then cd to the root of the Haskell module and do 'stack run' from there

 ```shell
 stack run